michaelpeterswa/qsml/README.md

 ## Release History

-- 1.0.0
+- 1.0.1
   - Opened Repository (06.25.2020)

 ## Meta

-Michael Peters - _enter additional contact information here_
+Michael Peters - michael@michaelpeterswa.com

-Distributed under the MIT license.
-See `LICENSE` for more information.
+## Licence

 This package is [Treeware](https://treeware.earth).
 If you use it in production, then we ask that you [**buy the world a tree**](https://plant.treeware.earth/michaelpeterswa/qsml) to thank us for our work.
 By contributing to the Treeware forest you’ll be creating employment for local families and restoring wildlife habitats.